martinezjm1968/martinezjm1968/README.md

 <h3>Little facts about me 🧑</h3>

 - 🔭 I’m currently working on Fullstack Web Development.
-- 👯 I’m looking to collaborate with Fullstack Web and Mobile Developement projects.
+- 👯  I’m willing to collaborate with Fullstack Web and Mobile Developement projects.
-- 💡 Contributing to Open Source Projects is always been a goal to me.
+- 💡 Contributing to Open Source Projects has always been a goal for me.
 - ⚡ Fun fact: I love Sports, especially Soccer, Tenis and Squash.
 <br>

 ---